- Name of service - Surrey ENCTS (Free Bus Pass)

 - Photographic image for identification purposes

 - Copies of documents submitted for assessment to prove eligibility.
-This can include proof of ID/age (i.e. Passport/Driving licence); proof of address (i.e. Utility bill/Pension letter); proof of disability (i.e. DWP benefit entitlement, medical report/records).
+This can include proof of ID and age such as Passport or Driving licence; proof of address such as Utility bill or Pension letter; proof of disability such as DWP benefit entitlement, medical report or records

 - Payment transactions are made via Worldpay site

 How we are allowed to use your personal data